JESSICA COTTIS

 Royal Northern Sinfonia, UK

-"Buoyant performances bring the Sage back to life: ...the players of the Royal Northern Sinfonia showed their joy in being back through a buoyant performance of Mozart’s Symphony No 39, those super-assertive E-flat chords yielding to elegant string playing, shaped with refinement and poise by the conductor Jessica Cottis."
+"Buoyant performances bring the Sage back to life: ...the players of the Royal Northern Sinfonia showed their joy through a buoyant performance of Mozart’s Symphony No 39, those super-assertive E-flat chords yielding to elegant string playing, shaped with refinement and poise by the conductor Jessica Cottis."

 Simon Thompson THE TIMES 26 Oct 2020